finos/legend-sdlc/docs/re-architecture-worklog.md

    3-arg default and 4-arg `excludeInvalid` form go through the git tree walk, `getEntityPaths` through the (broken) standard context; GitLab's implementation routes everything through one path.

+### Step 2: create `legend-sdlc-core` (L3); move the updaters into it

+- **Package decision (user, 2026-07-08)**: the module is `legend-sdlc-core` (per the plan doc), rooted at `org.finos.legend.sdlc.core` — but with **no classes at the bare root**.
+Concern subpackages mirror the domain-API concern
+  names: `core.entity` (model editing), `core.project` (configuration/structure
+  write-side), `core.dependency`, `core.comparison`.
+Rationale: L3 spans model
+  editing *and* project maintenance, so `…sdlc.project.core` was rejected as structure-slanted, and bare `…sdlc.core` as too general for classes to live in directly; the umbrella marks the module and keeps one JPMS-friendly root.
+- **Moved (git mv)**: `ProjectStructureUpdater` (`server.project` → `org.finos.legend.sdlc.core.project`; **no bridge** — the
+  class was created in Phase 2 on this branch and no release ever shipped it at the server FQN) and `ProjectConfigurationUpdater` (`server.domain.api.project` → `core.project`; `@Deprecated` bridge subclass left in `legend-sdlc-server`, with the caveat that the fluent `with*` methods return the relocated type). `TestProjectConfigurationUpdater` moved along.
+- **Carry-in resolved — `ProjectConfigurationUpdater` placement (L3, not L4)**:
+  it is a pure configuration-delta value object over L0 types, consumed by the L3 updater and needed by local tooling (adding a dependency to a checkout);
+  the plan's §3.3 listing under L4 reflects the domain-API *interfaces* consuming it, which Phase 4 will re-export — the type itself belongs at L3.
+- `ProjectConfigurationApi` (same package as the bridge) now single-type-imports the relocated type so its signatures bind to the L3 class, not the bridge (same JLS 7.5.1 shadowing pattern as the Phase 2 extension impls).
+- Seam R1 unaffected: the updater's single write-side dispatch method moved verbatim, javadoc intact.